corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-contract-constraints.md

 ## Glossary
-These terms are used throughout this document:
+These terms are used throughout this topic:

 - **Contract constraints:** Instructions in a CorDapp's attachments that determine which versions of a CorDapp parties in a transaction can use to provide contracts.
 - **Composite key:** A key that consists of two or more attributes that together uniquely identify an entity occurrence.
 - **Signature constraint:** A constraint that lets participants use any version of the CorDapp signed by the `CompositeKey`.
 - **Blacklisting:** A process that prevents a transaction signer from processing transactions.

 ## Implicit and explicit contract upgrades